 How to Fix a Circuit Breaker That Trips

+Sometimes, devices plugged into an outlet cause a circuit breaker to trip.
 With this issue, it might be a simple case of lightening the load on a circuit.
-Or your house's entire electrical system might need upgrading from 100 or 150 amp to 200 amp service.
-This project is called a heavy-up.
+Eventually, if the problem persists and affects other parts of the system, you might need a project called a heavy-up, an upgrade from 100 or 150 amp service to 200 amp service.

 The most common reason for circuit breaker tripping is an overloaded system.
 Turn off appliances that consume a lot of electricity, flip the breaker, and try again.
 If the breaker does not turn off, then plug in and turn on one appliance or light and try again.